MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitors-ops-manager.md

 ## Locate the management packs

-1. The latest versions of Management packs are coupled with every new release of VMM build.
+The latest versions of management packs are coupled with every new release of VMM build.

-2. Open the management packs folder on the VMM server.
+To locate the management packs, open the management packs folder on the VMM server.
 The default location is **C:\Program Files\Microsoft System Center \Virtual Machine Manager\ManagementPacks**.

 ## Run the integration wizard